syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 # Getting Started with SfSignaturePad

-This section explains the steps required to configure the `Signature Pad`.
+This section explains the steps required to configure the Signature Pad.

 ## Adding SfSignaturePad reference